BEGIM-bem/Online-doctor-appointment/README.md

 # Online Doctor Appointment

-Online Doctor Appointment is a website where you can find information about clicks on doctors who work there, also make an appointment
+Online doctor's appointment is a website where you can find information about the clinic, information about the doctors who work there, as well as make an appointment

 ![](./img/img.png)